IrishMorales/product-management-system/README.md

 php artisan db:seed --class=MockDataSeeder
 ```

-# Authentication
+### Authentication

 This web app uses JWT tokens for authentication.
 Tokens are generated and signed with `jwt-auth`, then stored in encrypted HttpOnly cookies (with the Secure flag enabled) to prevent exposing JWT tokens through XSS injection.

-# Security
+### Security

 Cookies are encrypted with Laravel's global `EncryptCookies` middleware.
 All routes have CSRF protection using Laravel's `VerifyCsrfToken` middleware and XSS protection using `protonemedia/laravel-xss-protection` middleware.

-# Form Validation
+### Form Validation

-All forms have both server-side and client-side validation.
+All forms have server-side validation and partial client-side validation (only used to check for min).
 All inputs are processed with the following global middleware:
 - `TrimStrings` - trim excess whitespace
 - `ConvertEmptyStringsToNull` - converts empty strings to null
 - `XssCleanInput` - terminates requests when malicious input is submitted via XSS injection

+### Possible Improvements

+- Refresh user's JWT token periodically (currently a function is implemented for this but never used)
+- Create attribute on Product that gets a formatted copy of `price` (formatted with currency, decimal precision, etc.)